Battle of Turtle Gut Inlet: Background

-To prevent the Americans from receiving war supplies through the port of Philadelphia, the British Navy established a blockade of the Delaware Bay.
+To prevent the Americans from receiving supplies through the port of Philadelphia, the Royal Navy established a blockade of the Delaware Bay.
 This fleet included over 240 cannons.
 The Americans then fortified the river with cheveaux-de-frise in the shipping channel.
 To transport gunpowder and arms, Robert Morris of the Pennsylvania Committee of Safety chartered the newly built brig, also called brigantine, Nancy and her captain, Hugh Montgomery on March 1, 1776.
 On March 14, 1776, John Barry was commissioned captain of the fourteen-gun Lexington in the Continental Navy.

 In early June, the privateer Nancy loaded supplies in the Caribbean islands of St. Thomas and St. Croix.
 She then sailed for Philadelphia with "three hundred and eighty-six barrels of gunpowder, fifty fire-locks, one hundred and one hogsheads of rum, and sixty-two hogsheads of sugar, &c, on board".
 In mid-June, Barry was alerted by Morris that Nancy was headed his way, and would need protection since she had only an eleven-man crew and six cannons.
 Barry was soon joined by the eighteen-gun Reprisal, captained by Lambert Wickes, and the eight-gun Wasp, captained by William Hallock, and headed for Cape May.